department-of-veterans-affairs/mhv-fhir-phr-mapping/README.md

 ### Prior to 0.2.0

-- this was managed on John Moehrke github as a non recognized project
+- this was managed on John Moehrke github as a non recognized project, all changes are reflected in github change tracking